Blogging is not only a medium to showcase your voice, it’s also a viable career option.

 For a self-hosted WordPress blog, it all depends upon how much expertise you have and how much you want to spend.
 I’d say from a newbie perspective, $75 is typical.

 Right off the bat, you will need a domain and hosting.
 This will cost around $60.
-(List of budget WordPress hosting.)
+(Cheap WordPress Hosting Services.)

 After that, you can start with either a free WordPress template or premium WordPress template.

 WordPress is easy to learn and understand.
 You can do mostly everything yourself, and the things you can’t, you can learn very quickly.
 You can refer to my WordPress guide to get started with the basics of WordPress.